Why Do I Need Title Insurance?

 Land is permanent, but its ownership isn’t.
 Every property starts out with a bundle of rights that its owner can expect.
-But over the years, with each new possession of a property, events can take place that affect the title, such as a refinancing, a tax lien, an encroachment by a neighbor, or the marriage, divorce, or death of an owner.
+But over the years, with each new possession of a property, events can take place that affect the title, such as new restrictions, a tax lien, an encroachment by a neighbor, or the marriage, divorce, or death of an owner.

 The Title Search

 When a buyer and seller agree on a home or land purchase transaction, a title professional searches public records to see if any outstanding matters could affect the new buyer’s rights.
 Title professionals research records in municipal and county facilities, or in information storehouses called “title plants,” capturing and analyzing even the smallest details.
 These records include recorded documents such as: judgments, liens, general taxes, utility assessments, special taxes and levies, and other matters that could cost the new buyer money or, worse, affect their property ownership.
 This process, called a title search, provides warnings of title flaws that must be dealt with before the property can change hands.